daurnimator/lua-http/index.md

 Returns the next peer initiated [*stream*](#stream) on the connection.
 This function can be used to yield and "listen" for incoming HTTP streams.

+### `connection:onidle(new_handler)` <!-- --> {#http.connection:onidle}

+Provide a callback to get called when the connection becomes idle i.e. when there is no request in progress and no pipelined streams waiting.
+When called it will receive the `connection` as the first argument.
+Returns the previous handler.

 ## stream

 All stream types expose the following fields and functions.